-There may be exceptions whose applications may not be considered for an early move.
-The Regeneration Team should have due regard to the Housing Allocation Scheme "Who is not a qualifying person", when making referrals to the Housing Options and Assessment manager.
-This includes making contact with the relevant Area Housing Team Manager with regards to identifying any grounds for adverse behaviour which should be considered.
+There may be exceptions to those whose applications may not be considered for an early move.
+The Regeneration Team should have due regard to the Housing Allocation Scheme "Who is not a qualifying person", when making referrals to the Housing Options and Assessment manager, including making contact with the relevant Area Housing Team Manager with regards to any grounds for adverse or anti-social behaviour which should be considered.